 We are not a resort.
 We are not a hotel or a hostel.
 This is a private, non-commercial farm.
 We are in the tropics.
 There will be rain and mud and bugs and animal poop.
 You will get jumped on by dogs and they will get your pants dirty.
 We are in a developing nation, and things will not be as you are used to having them.
 Things will not necessarily be convenient or easy.
 You will not find things in the grocery store of which you are accustomed.
 English is not widely spoken in non-touristic areas such as ours.
 Things do not always go as planned.
 Wifi is not available everywhere, and you will need to travel to neighboring towns for access.

-We have many animals – a horse, 11 rescue dogs, 2 cats, 3 chickens, a goat and a pig – and you will be assisting with their care.
+We have many animals – a horse, 16 rescue dogs, 3 cats, a chicken, a goat and a two pigs – and you will be assisting with their care.
 You will be preparing food for them, feeding them, walking them, washing them, grooming them, picking up their poop, playing with them, making sure they have water, and at times you will be administering medical care (ointments, dealing with parasites, etc.).
 Other times you will be putting their needs before yours.
 We frequently take in sick or injured animals – domestic and wild.
 While here, the animals will be your responsibility and priority.
 If you wish to come here, you must be comfortable with animals big and small, and you must be willing to commit to their care.

 We are up and working at 6 am.
 Sometimes the pigs wake up earlier and will need a bit of food thrown to him.
 We take care of all the animals before we have our breakfast (we eat around 7, and finish work for the day around 12:30).